-The largest of all the Greek islands, Crete sits to the South of Greece’s mainland and is home to the 115 Combat Wing (115 CW) based on the sprawling Souda Air Base situated near Chania.
-Commanded by Colonel Ioannis Birmpilis, 115 CW is tasked primarily with protecting the southern flanks of both the countries airspace and waters.
+The largest of all the Greek islands, Crete sits to the South of Greece’s mainland and is home to the 115 Combat Wing – Hellenic Air Force (115 CW) based on the sprawling Souda Air Base situated near Chania.
+Commanded by Colonel Ioannis Birmpilis, 115 Combat Wing is tasked primarily with protecting the southern flanks of both the countries airspace and waters.

 The F-16 aircraft – Block 52+ models – maintained, operated and flown by the men and women of the wing, are among the most modern in the Hellenic Air Force’s (HAF) inventory.
 Purchased under the Xenia Peace III program and delivered between May 2003 and June 2004, the upgraded Vipers gave the air arm the ability to increase their optimum sortie times, including the likes of loiter time on station and also opened up a whole new avenue of available weaponry and mission capabilities.

 However, a new upgrade is on the horizon as a deal to upgrade the current Block 52+ jets to F-16V standard was signed on April 30th of this year – more of that news later.